OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

 for (var i = 0; i < 1000; i++)
 {
   // Create a new ExportImportDevice
-  // CryptoKeyGenerator is in the Microsoft.Azure.Devices.Common namespace var deviceToAdd = new ExportImportDevice()
+  // CryptoKeyGenerator is in hello Microsoft.Azure.Devices.Common namespace var deviceToAdd = new ExportImportDevice()
   {
     Id = Guid.NewGuid().ToString(),